Frequently Asked Questions (FAQs)

 No, you must be enrolled in the GBDA program.

-What is the process to obtain the paid practicum after year three?
+What is the process to obtain the paid internship after year three?
 Jobmine?
 University Assistance?
 Etc.

-Does the paid practicum consist of the entire four months from May-August?
+Does the paid internship consist of the entire four months from May-August?

 Yes, the paid practicum runs from May to August.